lucia-auth/lucia/documentation/content/oauth/providers/reddit.md

 ---
 _order: 0
 title: "Reddit"
+description: "Learn about using the Reddit provider in Lucia OAuth integration"
 ---

 OAuth integration for Reddit.
 Refer to [Reddit OAuth documentation archive](https://github.com/reddit-archive/reddit/wiki/OAuth2) for getting the required credentials.
 Provider id is `reddit`.